Clatters/Sibilla/Official firmwares/README.md

 Current draw specifications of Sibilla are highly dependant on the running firmwares.
 Do note that [Sibilla's power consumption data](https://github.com/Clatters/Sibilla/blob/main/README.md#current-draw) stated on the Technical specs section of its manual won't be true if a firmware different from the Sibilla_v.1.0 will be uploaded.
+More info on that in the releases descriptions.